Rud4sek/Rud4sek/README.md

 Small lua developer with 3 years of experience.
 Still learning HTML, CSS and JavaScript.
+Docs for scripts: placeholder.

+You can contact me with discord - rudasek.